cguntur/mern_google_books/README.md

 # Google Books API Search Engine

-## A website that enables you to search books via the Google Books API and lets you save it to your account.
+## A website that enables you to search books via the Google Books API and lets you save the books to your account

 ## Features